Clemson no longer ACC doormat after turnaround under Butler

 CLEMSON, S.C. — Clemson women’s basketball is no longer a doormat for Atlantic Coast Conference teams to walk over, looking for what recently has been essentially an automatic victory.

-After 14 consecutive losing seasons, these Tigers enter the conference tourney not just with confidence, but a winning record and seeking to secure an NCAA Tournament bid.
+After 14 consecutive losing seasons, these Tigers are trying to secure an NCAA Tournament bid.

+Clemson (19-11) opened ACC Tournament play Thursday with an 80-79 overtime victory over Virginia Tech.
+The Tigers will face No. 3 Louisville in the quarterfinals Friday.
+After that comes the anticipated NCAA bid.

+“It’s not what we’re focusing on,” Clemson senior Danielle Edwards said.
+“But we know what’s out there for us.”

-The Tigers (18-11, 9-7 ACC) have had a major turnaround, their nine ACC victories equal the number of wins they’ve had the previous five years combined.
+The Tigers have had a major turnaround, their nine ACC regular-season victories equal the number of wins they’ve had the previous five years combined.
 In her first year at Clemson, Amanda Butler was voted the league’s coach of the year and has the Tigers on the verge of their NCAA Tournament bid since 2002.

-“There’s just a smile across my face every time I think about it,” Clemson senior Danielle Edwards said.
+“There’s just a smile across my face every time I think about it,” Edwards said.

 Clemson was among the league’s most successful ACC programs in the late 1980s and 1990s, playing in 14 NCAA tourneys in 15 seasons from 1988 through 2002 under coach Jim Davis.
 They reached the NCAA’s Elite Eight in 1991 and twice won the ACC Tournament during that stretch.